walnuthq/madara-docs/docs/quickstart/use_localchain.md

 }
 ```

-Next, replace the contents of `Scarb.toml` with:
+Next, replace the contents of `Scarb.toml` in the root of the project with:
 ```rust
 [package]
 name = "madara_example"